wp-hotelier/wp-hotelier/readme.txt

 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-WP Hotelier is a powerful WordPress booking plugin allows you to manage hotel, hostel, b&b reservations with ease.
+WP Hotelier is a powerful WordPress hotel booking plugin allows you to manage hotel, hostel, b&b reservations with ease.

 == Description ==

-WP Hotelier is a booking plugin for WordPress, built specifically for hotels, b&bs, etc. With WP Hotelier you can manage hotel reservations inside your WordPress dashboard, accept payments online, choose between three different booking modes, receive email notifications, manage room’s amenities, set seasonal or fixed prices and much more.
-WP Hotelier it’s an all-in-one booking system for WordPress.
+WP Hotelier is a powerful free hotel booking plugin for WordPress, built specifically for hotels, b&bs, etc. With WP Hotelier you can manage hotel reservations inside your WordPress dashboard, accept payments online, choose between three different booking modes, receive email notifications, manage room’s amenities, set seasonal or fixed prices and much more.
+WP Hotelier it’s an all-in-one hotel booking system for WordPress.

 You can see WP Hotelier in action with: